SCANDIR(3) Library Functions Manual SCANDIR(3)

 scandir_b(const char *dirname, struct dirent ***namelist, int (^select)(const struct dirent *), int (^compar)(const struct dirent **, const struct dirent **));

 The () function reads the directory dirname and builds an array of pointers to directory entries using malloc(3).
 It returns the number of entries in the array.
-A pointer to the array of directory entries is stored in the location referenced by namelist (even if the number of entries is 0).
+A pointer to the array of directory entries is stored in the location referenced by namelist (even if no entries were selected).

 The select argument is a pointer to a user supplied subroutine which is called by () to select which entries are to be included in the array.
 The select routine is passed a pointer to a directory entry and should return a non-zero value if the directory entry is to be included in the array.
 If select is null, then all the directory entries will be included.